 - Tap on any entry to see the apps granted those permissions.

-- Disable any permissions that are not needed.
+- Disable any unneeded permissions.
 You can always grant them again later.

-App privileges don’t have to be all or nothing: With Location Services, for example, you can decide whether apps can access to your location always, never, or just while you’re using the app.
-While Using the App means an app accesses your location only while the app is running and on-screen — when you switch to a different app, your location is no longer available.
+App privileges don’t have to be all or nothing: With Location Services, for example, you can decide whether apps can access your location always, never, just while you’re using the app, or in some instances to Ask Next Time.
+The While Using the App setting means an app can access your location only while the app is running and on-screen — when you switch to a different app, your location is no longer available to the previous app.

 - For location data, you can grant access to an app all the time or only when the app is open.

-- With Apple Health data, you can grant an app access to some data and not others.
+- With Apple Health data, you can grant an app access to some data and not other data.